maliabramovitch/Introduction-to-Computational-ntelligence-HW/03/README.md.txt

         - ellipsoidFunctions.py
         - MixedVariableObjectiveFunctions.py
     - 1p1_ES_with_ObjectiveFunctionClass.py- the python code that can be run
-    - Jupiter notebooks with the code running results- recommended for checking it holds all the running data.
+    - Jupiter notebooks with the code running results - recommended for checking it holds all the running data.
+        - 030.ipynb- no good plots but good results.
         - 031.ipynb
         - 032.ipynb
         - 033.ipynb